lenderpanel

 Recently asked questions about conveyancing in Trefnant

-I am purchasing my first flat in Trefnant with the aid of help to buy.
-The sellers refused to budge the amount so I negotiated £7000 of extras instead.
-The sale representative suggested that I not disclose to my conveyancer about this extras as it may affect my loan with Britannia.
-Do I keep my lawyer in the dark?.
+I am purchasing my first flat in Trefnant with a mortgage from HSBC Bank.
+The builders would not budge the price so I negotiated 6k of fixtures and fittings instead.
+The estate agent suggested that I not disclose to my conveyancer about the side-deal as it will jeopardize my loan with HSBC Bank.
+Should I keep quiet?.

 All lenders require a Disclosure of Incentives Form from the developer of any new build, converted or renovated property, It is available online from the Lenders’ Handbook page on the CML website.
 CML form is completed and handed to the lender's surveyor when the inspection is done.